Mregussek/MAREngine-docs/references/classes-graphics/renderpipeline.rst

 +--------------------------------------------------------------------------+

 Method returns reference to :ref:`m_statistics<class_member_RenderPipeline_m_statistics>` .
-Non-const, because we want to in GUI Editor we want to calculate some things in original variable.
+Non-const, because in GUI Editor we want to calculate some things using the original variable.

 .. _class_method_RenderPipeline_getContainers: